neuralinfo/Assignments/Assignment3.md

 ## 1-Storing Tasks ##

-  1.1- Write a python program to automatically retrieve and store the JSON files (associated with the #NBAFinals2015 or #Warriors hash tags)
+  1.1- Write a python program to automatically retrieve and store the JSON files (associated with the tweets that include  #NBAFinals2015 hashtag and the tweets that include #Warriors hashtag)
-     returned by twitter REST api in a MongoDB database called db_restT.
+     returned by the twitter REST api in a MongoDB database called db_restT.

-  1.2- Write a python program to insert the chucked tweets associated with the #NBAFinals2015 or #Warriors hash tags  that you have gathered in the assignment 2 and stored on S3 to a MongoDB database called db_tweets.
+  1.2- Write a python program to insert the chucked tweets associated with the #NBAFinals2015 hashtag and the tweets  associated with the #Warriors hashtag  that you have gathered in the assignment 2 and stored on S3 to a MongoDB database called db_tweets.
 This program should pull the inputs automatically from your S3 buckets holding the chuncked tweets and insert them into the db_tweets.

 ## 2-Retrieving and Analyzing Tasks ##
   2.1- Analyze the tweets stored in db_tweets by finding the top 30 retweets as well as their associated usernames (users authored them) and the locations